MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-C-Requirements-Standards-Under-Agricultural-Marketing-Act-1946-Egg-Products-Inspection-Act/part-52-Processed-Fruits-Vegetables-Processed-Products-Thereof-Certain-Other-Processed-Food-Products/subpart-B-United-States-Standards-Grades-Canned-Red-Tart-Pitted-Cherries/subjectgroup-ECFR51231f1de130d3a-Identity-Grades/section-52.772.md

 (6) Score not less than 90 points when scored in accordance with the scoring system outlined in this subpart.

-Canned red tart pitted cherries of this grade may contain not more than eight cherries per sample unit that are less than9/16 inch (14 mm) in diameter.
+Canned red tart pitted cherries of this grade may contain not more than eight cherries per sample unit that are less than 9/16 inch (14 mm) in diameter.

 (b) “U.S. Grade B” (or “U.S. Choice”) is the quality of canned red tart pitted cherries that have at least the following attributes: